Supporting someone who is approaching the end of their life

 Any support you can give your loved one is really important.
 You might help them with practical things like getting up and dressed, washing and eating.
 Or you might take on tasks that they can’t do any more, such as managing finances or doing jobs around the house.
 And you may provide friendship and support.
 It can be difficult for someone to accept that they can't do certain tasks anymore, so you might need to be sensitive to that when you offer to help.

-Looking after my loved one
+Looking after a loved one

 There are lots of things you can do to help your loved one.